-How real is the possibility that we’ll be able to bill (and be paid for) telehealth services for any payer in the near future?
+How real is the possibility that we’ll be able to bill (and be paid for) telehealth services for all payers in the near future?

 Everything is changing rapidly—which means everything is in the realm of possibility.
+In fact, many commercial payers have already given rehab therapists the go-ahead to provide telehealth services.
 Watch for updates from CMS, the APTA, your local payers, and of course, WebPT.

 Do I have to individually contact each payer to check telehealth coverage?

 Medicare was the first payer to cover e-visits, but some other commercial payers are following suit (e.g., Aetna, some local BCBS plans).
 You need to check in with your payers to determine whether or not they will cover these new e-visit codes.

 Is Medicaid providing reimbursement for telehealth visits, telephone visits, or e-visits—and where can I look up the information for my state?

 Some Medicaid programs do pay for different telehealth services—but it varies state by state.
 We recommend checking out this telehealth guide from the Center for Connected Health Policy and reaching out to your Medicaid contact to learn more.

 How can I find the payment rates for my locality?